Swiss Chard Mushroom Enchiladas

 - 1 teaspoon smoked paprika

-- 1/2 teaspoon salt
+- ½ teaspoon fine sea salt

-- 8 whole grain tortillas (approx. 8-inches each)*
+- 8 whole grain tortillas*

-- 16 ounces roasted tomato-habanero salsa**
+- 16 ounces roasted-tomato habanero salsa**

 For the Cilantro Sunflower Crema